 28 Waverly Pl., Chinatown

-If you're looking for world class Chinese food in the heart of San Francisco's Chinatown, make sure to visit Mr. Jiu's.
+If you're looking for world class Chinese food in the heart of San Francisco's Chinatown, Mr. Jiu's is it.
 Chef Brandon Jew takes a modern approach to traditional Chinese food, putting his own twist on classic dishes such as pork buns and black sesame cake, already earning him a Michelin star in his first year.
-The wood paneled floors give Mr. Jiu's an Old World charm, but the views over the financial district let you know that you're at the heart of the city.
-They also have a wonderful bar with drinks such as “Harmony” and "Clarity", again blending Western spirits with traditional Chinese flavors like green tea, ginger and lime.
+The wood paneled floors give the space Old World charm, but the views over the financial district let you know that you're at the heart of the city.
+They also have a wonderful bar with drinks such as “Harmony” and "Clarity", again blending Western spirits with traditional Chinese flavors like green tea, ginger, and lime.

 772 Pacific Ave., Chinatown